VR is becoming more popular and more accessible every year, but what is virtual reality? Here is everything you need to know about VR.

 As with most things, the higher the resolution, the better the picture will be.
 Plus, since the headset is sat so close to your eyes, you may notice the individual pixels more so than on a phone or TV screen.

 Field of view: Many of the companies putting out VR headsets will make a big deal out of their respective device’s field of view.
 Most will be around the 100 degrees mark.
 To put that in context, humans are capable of perceiving up to 180 degrees horizontally without moving their eyes.

 When it comes to VR then, the bigger the field of view, the more immersive and realistic an experience you’ll get.

-Refresh rate – Another term anyone familiar with display tech will understand.
-Essentially this is the number of frames per second the screen will display, pretty simple stuff.
+Refresh rate: Essentially, this is the number of frames per second the screen will display.
 When it comes to VR, refresh rate is even more important as a higher rating helps heighten the feeling of realism.

 So whereas a monitor with a 60Hz refresh rate will look fairly smooth, when it comes to a headset that’s trying to create a sense of virtual reality, a higher rate means a better experience.
 Anywhere from 90 to 120Hz will make for a smooth and immersive VR excursion.

 Persistence: Persistence refers to the length of time each pixel in the display remains lit and is important when it comes to limiting motion sickness.
 A full persistence display renders a frame and shows it on-screen until the next frame.